Where is solar power used the most?

 Over the past few years, the Chinese capacity of solar panels has increased exponentially.
 It has grown to be the largest solar market in the world and it is estimated that by 2024, China will have 370GW of solar power installed, double that of what the U.S. is expected to have.

 While this growth is impressive and admirable, China will have to continue to ease off their coal power generation dependence to be seen as a true leader in renewable energy.

 Europe has been incentivising renewable growth for years and plans to boost renewables to enhance their post-COVID-19 economic recovery.
-Additionally, Germany, Italy, the UK, Spain and France are currently at the top in terms of solar farm capacity.
+Additionally, Germany, Italy, the UK, and France are currently at the top in terms of solar farm capacity, or agrivoltaics.